Eddie-OConnor/personal-site/README.md

 ## 🌱 Future improvements and Contributions

 I welcome any and all feedback and ideas from seasoned developers and novice users!
-Please reference
+Please reference `github\templates` when doing so.